 Indirect treatment comparisons are useful to estimate relative treatment effects when head-to-head studies are not conducted.
-Statisticians at the National Centre for Pharmacoeconomics Ireland (NCPE) and Scottish Medicines Consortium (SMC) assess the clinical and cost effectiveness of new medicines as part of multidisciplinary teams.
-We describe some shared observations on areas where reporting of population-adjustment indirect comparison methods are causing uncertainty in our recommendations to decision making committees when assessing reimbursement of medicines.
+Statisticians at the National Centre for Pharmacoeconomics Ireland (NCPE) and Scottish Medicines Consortium (SMC) assess the clinical and cost-effectiveness of new medicines as part of multidisciplinary teams.
+We describe some shared observations on areas where reporting of population-adjustment indirect comparison methods is causing uncertainty in our recommendations to decision-making committees when assessing reimbursement of medicines.

 - evidence synthesis

 - statistical models